easyctf/easyctf_learn/python-variables.md

 	myfloat = float(7)

-With integers and floating points, you can perform basic math operations on them such as + - / *.
+With integers and floating points, you can perform basic math operations on them such as + - / * (with integers though, your answers will be rounded down to an integer).

 ## String